-The Indigenous Initiatives Office is working collaboratively with stakeholders inside the University and within the broader community to ensure Indigenous initiatives support the the strategic direction of the University and enhance relationships and opportunities for collaboration.
+The Indigenous Initiatives Portfolio works collaboratively with stakeholders inside the University and within the broader community to ensure Indigenous initiatives support the the strategic direction of the University and enhance relationships and opportunities for collaboration.
 A number of initiatives, such as the following, have taken place or are underway.

 Three options for Territorial Acknowledgements